-IX.
+Chapter 13.
 Other

 While these items do not impact evaluations under each program unless noted as a special condition, AMED requires grant program participants to proactively endeavor to adhere to comply with each of these items due to their importance.
-Research institutions and researchers are asked to gain a thorough understanding of the purposes of these items and comply with these in carrying out their R&D. Moreover, to ensure that the results of these efforts contribute to the improved implementation of AMED programs in the future, not only may they be used in analysis of research trends, but also the analysis results may be publicized in a form that does not identify the R&D project (E.g.: published by program rather than individual project).
-Accordingly, it is required that this information is included in Contracted R&D Accomplishments Reports.
+Research institutions and researchers are asked to gain a thorough understanding of the purposes of these items and comply with these in carrying out their R&D.

+Moreover, to ensure that the results of these efforts contribute to the improved implementation of AMED programs in the future, not only may they be used in analysis of research trends, but also the analysis results may be publicized in a form that does not identify the R&D project (E.g.: published by program rather than individual project).
+Accordingly, it may be requested that details of these efforts be included in Contracted R&D Result Reports.

-1. Promotion of Dialogue and Cooperation with Citizens and Society
+13.1 Promotion of Dialogue and Cooperation with Citizens and Society